 We are working with the National Institute for Health and Care Excellence (NICE) to improve quality in health and social care.

-All NICE guidelines apply to Wales and are subject to Welsh legislation.
+All NICE guidelines and quality standards apply to Wales and are subject to Welsh legislation.

 These can be: